 Creating global extensions

 You can also engage mediation extension sequences to all APIs of a specific tenant at once.
-In order to do so, simply create the XML with the naming pattern
+To do that, simply create the XML with the naming pattern

 WSO2AM--Ext--<DIRECTION> and save it in the

-An example Synapse configuration of a global extension sequence is as follows:
+An example synapse configuration of a global extension sequence is given below:

 This custom sequence assigns the value of your basic authentication to Authorization header.